rtmigo/vien_py/README.md

 |`/abc/otherProject`|`$HOME/.vien/otherProject_venv`|
 |`/moved/to/otherProject`|`$HOME/.vien/otherProject_venv`|

-So only the local name of the project directory matters.
-And all the virtual environments are in `$HOME/.vien`.
+Only the local name of the project directory matters.

 If you're not happy with the default, you can set the environment variable `VIENDIR`: